GallowayLabMIT/protocols/docs/protocols/tc/tc-basics/transient_transfection.rst

 =======================================

 .. note::
-	If performing transient transfection for virus production: please use the updated :doc:`virus_production` protocol for lentivirus production via HEK293Ts, and the :doc:`/protocols/tc/platE_transfection` protocol for Plat-E retrovirus production.
+	If performing transient transfection for virus production: please use the updated :doc:`/protocols/tc/virus/virus_production` protocol for lentivirus production via HEK293Ts, and the :doc:`/protocols/tc/platE_transfection` protocol for Plat-E retrovirus production.

 	If performing transient transfection for an experiment, continue to the protocol below.